chanimaybruch/portfolio/Time Series Taxi Orders/README.md

 pandas, numpy, matplotlib, seaborn, scipy, sklearn, machine learning regression, time series, LightGBM

 ## Result
-The LightGBM was the best model of the models we tried at predicting the number of taxi orders in the next hour.
+LightGBM on the test data: 42.3.
+LightGBM was the best model of the models we tried at predicting the number of taxi orders in the next hour.
 The model had some overfitting yet the result was an improvement over the baseline RMSE.